 However, if reinforcing an arm’s length relationship to subcontractors is a concern, you now have the option to remove visibility of subcontractors from your Openforce contractor grid.
 When you opt for this, the record of the subcontractor is still stored in Openforce along with their completed enrollment workflows and documents, but you will no longer see them when logged into Openforce.

-This works best when paired with our optional managed onboarding service, so that an Openforce onboard coordinator can approve and disprove subcontractor enrollments and ensure your compliance requirements are met.
+This works best when paired with our managed onboarding service, so that an Openforce onboard coordinator can approve and disapprove subcontractor enrollments and ensure your compliance requirements are met.
 This balances the need for subcontractors to meet your specified criteria while further distancing your business from the active oversight of subcontractors.

 Turning off subcontractor visibility is a quick configuration change on our end, so if you’re interested in learning more, get in touch at email@example.com or 1.800.742.7508.